 The department is currently reviewing these measures and updates will be provided as this review progresses.

-On 10 June, the Minister for Planning and Public Spaces signed a new Order, the Environmental Planning and Assessment (COVID-19 Development—Construction Work Days) Order (No 2) 2021 (Order), which allows construction work to occur from 7am to 5pm on Saturday and limited work from 9am to 5pm on Sunday.
+On 30 July 2021, the Minister for Planning and Public Spaces signed a new Order, the Environmental Planning and Assessment (COVID-19 Development—Construction Work Days) Order (No 3) 2021 (Order), which allows construction works to occur Saturdays, Sundays and public holidays.

 Extended construction work days and hours for development authorised under the Infrastructure Construction Work Days Order and Health Services Facilities Order continues as per their respective orders.